unteem/docker-training/introduction.md

-# Demo with objectives of the session
+# Objectives of the session

  - Have a full CI/CD pipeline
  - one commit -> one docker deploy